MrGabatt/EleganceForPhpbb32/README.md

 - Elegance Soft Green
 - Elegance Steel Blue

-How to install a color declination
+How to install a color declination:
 The color variations for Elegance are available as inherited styles.

-Prerequisites
+Prerequisites:
 To install a color variation, you must first install the Elegance style.